McCache/McCache-for-Python/README.md

 </style>
 -->
 ## Overview
 `McCache` is a distributed in-memory write through caching library that is build on the [`OrderedDict`](https://docs.python.org/3/library/collections.html#collections.OrderedDict) package.
-A local cache lookup is faster than looking across a network.
+A local cache lookup is faster than looking it up across a network.
 It uses **UDP** multicasting as the transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are:
 1. Reduce complexity by not be dependent on any external caching service such as `memcached`, `redis` or the likes.
-We are guided by the principal of first scaling up before scaling out.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
+   1. We are guided by the principal of first scaling up before scaling out.
 2. Keep the programming interface consistent with Python's dictionary.
 The distributed nature of the cache is transparent to you.
 3. Performant